breser/git2consul/readme.md

 /expando_keys/root.json/first_level/second_level/third_level/you%20get%20the%20picture
 ```

-The value of that KV will be `right?`.
+The value in that KV pair will be `right?`.

 A few notes on how this behaves: